vtos/moodle-mod_adaptivequiz/README.md

 from Taiwan -- where a different currency is used.
 Such questions should not be included in the question-pool.

-Questions must be tagged tagged with a 'difficulty score' using the format 'adpq\_*n*' where *n* is a positive integer, e.g. 'adpq\_1' or 'adpq\_57'.
+Questions must be tagged with a 'difficulty score' using the format 'adpq\_*n*' where *n* is a positive integer, e.g. 'adpq\_1' or 'adpq\_57'.
 The range of the scale is arbitrary (e.g. 1-10, 0-99, 1-1000), but should have enough levels to distinguish between